michaelfeil/infinity/README.md

 ### Reranking

 Reranking gives you a score for similarity between a query and multiple documents.
-Use it in conjunction with a VectorDB+Embeddings, or as standalone for small amount of documents.
+Use it in conjunction with VectorDB+Embeddings, or as a standalone for a small amount of documents.
-Please select a model from huggingface that is a AutoModelForSequenceClassification with one class classification.
+Please select a model from huggingface that is an AutoModelForSequenceClassification with one class classification.

 ```python
 import asyncio